 More broadly, agility is rooted in an adaptive mindset—the acknowledgment that things are changing quickly, and won’t stay the same after a crisis.

 “Sometimes people say during these times of great disruption, ‘I wish things could go back to the way they were,’” Garrison says, recalling an insight from one of his senior leaders.
 However, “providing stability is not the same thing as staying the same.”

 The challenge for leaders is to help teams stay grounded while also accepting that change is inevitable.

 “What are your processes that will get you through this?”
 Garrison says.
 “What are your go-to processes that you can lean on and say, ‘Hey, here’s how we are going to get through this change—but we have to change.
 There really is no option.’”

 Ask yourself: Do you approach a crisis with an adaptive mindset?
 Can you nimbly adjust your strategies during times of disruption?

 There is no playbook for navigating today’s myriad challenges, and many leaders have understandable concerns about the future.
 However, while you may not always be able to predict what is coming next, you can control what you are doing right now to look out for your team, adapt your strategies, and shift your mindset to weather uncertain times.

-At Experience to Lead, we are focused on helping leaders be agile in times of change.
-In our new, virtual live Adaptive Leader Experience, learn how resilience and flexibility are vital to success in challenging times.
+At WDHB, we are focused on helping leaders be agile in times of change.
+In our virtual live Adaptive Leader Experience, learn how resilience and flexibility are vital to success in challenging times.
 This highly customizable new program will empower and align your team to lead in today’s rapidly changing environment.
 Learn More!